Star Fox 2 is alive, will be released on the SNES Classic

-Nintendo surprised everyone Monday by announcing the SNES Classic is real, will hit stores September 29 and include 21 games.
+Nintendo surprised everyone Monday by announcing the Super NES Classic Edition is real, will hit stores September 29 and include 21 games.

 Then, throwing a curveball on top of our collective shock, Nintendo did the unthinkable.
-They revealed Star Fox 2 would be included with the SNES Classic.
+It revealed Star Fox 2 would be included with the SNES Classic.

 If you don't remember playing Star Fox 2, and are worried you're suffering from amnesia, don't worry.
 Star Fox 2 never actually came out.

 The game was reportedly complete, and started making public appearances in advance of its planned summer 1995 release.
-Below, you can see some ancient footage of the game being played at 1995's Consumer Electronics Show.
+Below, you can see some ancient footage of the game being played at the 1995 Consumer Electronics Show.

 "The decision was made because they didn't want the old-gen 3D going up against the much better 3D of the next generation, side-by-side," a former member of the Star Fox 2 team told Nintendo Life in 2015 in an extensive feature on the game's development and eventual mothballing.